GoogleCloudPlatform/ml-on-gcp/gce/survival-training/gpu-image.md

 ![nvidia-smi](./img/nvidia-smi.png)

-Finally, as per the TensorFlow instructions, we need to add the CUDA path to our `LD_LIBRARY_PATH` environment variable, which we will do in our `.bashrc` file on the VM.
+Finally, as per the TensorFlow instructions, we need to add the CUDA path to our `LD_LIBRARY_PATH` environment variable, which we do in our `.bashrc` file on the VM.
 Add the following lines to the end of your `.bashrc`:

 ```
 export CUDA_HOME=/usr/local/cuda-8.0